StrumentiResistenti/Compassh/README.md

 Here *mycustomer* is running (see the `+` sign on the left and the assigned PID).
 Each VPN can have is SSH configuration file in the `~/.ssh` directory, with the VPN name appended.
 For example: `~/.ssh/config.bigcorp`.
 In this file a set of prefowarded ports can be specified.

-After starting the *mycustomer* VPN, the used can:
+After starting the *mycustomer* VPN, the user can:

  * connect to host **customer-mail** just by `ssh customer-mail`, even if the host is on a private remote network
  * connect to web resources by setting up a SOCKS proxy in its browser at `localhost:1082` (the Port column reports the right port)